-askHRgreen.org is administered through the Hampton Roads Planning District Commission (HRPDC) and powered by the following members: the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Gloucester, Isle of Wight, James City, Southampton, Surry and York; and HRSD.
+askHRgreen.org is administered through the Hampton Roads Planning District Commission (HRPDC) and powered by the following members: the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Gloucester, Isle of Wight, James City, Southampton, Surry and York; the Town of Smithfield; and HRSD.

-GET INSPIRED TO BE THE BEST ENVIRONHENTAL STEWARD YOU CAN BE!
+GET INSPIRED TO BE THE BEST ENVIRONMENTAL STEVARD YOU GAN BE!